So you got in a hurry and you overfilled the oil in your mower engine. No big deal right? Wrong.

 This heat can also break the rod and send it out to the side of the engine block.
 The piston can weld itself to the inside of the cylinder causing it to seize up.

-You can overheat the engine when the crankshaft and rod have to push through more oil.
+You can overheat the engine and damage your machine when the crankshaft and rod have to push through excess oil.
 The crankshaft and rod are not able to rotate freely with the extra oil.

 3. Engine May Lock Up

-When the oil is overfilled it may also find its way into the cylinder.
+When you overfilled lawn mower with oil it may also find its way into the cylinder.
 This makes the engine turn over very hard.
 If the oil gets past the rings, due to wear, it could lock up the engine.
 This is what is known as hydrolocked.

 What this means is the combustion chamber, which should only have air and a small amount of fuel in it, now has oil in it.

-Sometimes when there is too much oil in your engine it will run, but not very well.
+Sometimes when there is too much oil in lawn mower it will continue running, but not very well.
 Too much engine oil can get up to the spark plug and foul out the plug.

 The oil inhibits the spark that is needed to fire the fuel properly.
 Another reason why your lawn mower may not run well is that oil can find its way into the valve train.